andoncemore/sirius/README.md

  * Improve documentation
    * Add links from the community
    * Add a guide for Debian
- * Recommend PhantomJS 2.1.1 to support pictures
- * Deactivate face printing by default
+ * You can choose wether or not you want to print faces between messages
- * Add an API Key to make requests progamatically (will add documentation soon)
+ * Add an API Key to make requests progamatically

 ## Using it